Rami1323/mytest2/README.md

 Integrating analytics and monitoring tools (e.g., Power BI, ArcGIS Pro, Log Analytics) to support operational decision-making.

 Minimizing manual intervention through automation and improving the reliability, security, and efficiency of data flows across the system.

+aws ec2 describe-volumes --filters Name=status,Values=available

+aws ec2 describe-instances \
+  --filters Name=instance-state-name,Values=stopped \
+  --query "Reservations[*].Instances[*].[InstanceId,State.Name,Tags[?Key=='Name']|[0].Value]" \
+  --output table

+  aws ec2 describe-instances \
+  --filters Name=instance-state-name,Values=stopped \
+  --query "Reservations[*].Instances[*].InstanceId" \
+  --output text

+  aws ec2 describe-addresses \
+  --query "Addresses[?AssociationId==null].[PublicIp,AllocationId]" \
+  --output table

+  ✅ Non-Disruptive AWS Resources List
+1. Monitoring & Logging (Non-Critical by Default) Resource Type	Notes
+CloudWatch Dashboards	Deleting affects UI only, not actual monitoring or metrics CloudWatch Alarms	Alerting stops, but services continue to run CloudWatch Metric Filters	Logging continues; just filter/alerts lost Log Groups (if empty)	Safe if not storing active logs CloudTrail Trails (if not org-wide)	Disables auditing, but doesn't affect operations

+2. Networking (Supporting/Stateless)
+Resource Type	Notes
+Security Groups (unused)	Deletion has no impact unless attached to a resource NACLs (unused)	No impact if not associated with subnets Route53 Hosted Zones (unused/test domains)	No impact if not in use VPC Endpoints (not used)	Safe if not linked to running workloads

+3. IAM & Access (Non-attached)
+Resource Type	Notes
+IAM Roles (unused)	No impact unless in use by a service IAM Policies (not attached)	Safe to delete if not bound to any identity/resource IAM Users (disabled)	Safe if not used for login/programmatic access

+4. Automation / Orchestration
+Resource Type	Notes
+CloudFormation Stacks (test/dev)	Safe if not managing production resources Step Functions (idle/test)	Safe unless actively orchestrating services EventBridge Rules (disabled)	No impact unless tied to critical automation CodeBuild Projects (unused)	Safe if not part of CI/CD pipeline CodePipeline (not deployed)	Safe if not tied to a production release process

+5. Elastic Load Balancer (Stateless)
+Resource Type	Notes
+ELBs (no targets or traffic)	Safe to delete if not routing production traffic Target Groups (not registered)	Safe unless bound to an active ALB/NLB

+6. EC2 Related Resources
+Resource Type	Notes
+Key Pairs (unused)	Can delete if not used to SSH into instances Launch Templates (old/test)	Safe unless referenced by ASGs or new launches Placement Groups (empty)	No disruption if no instance is using them Snapshots (manual/test)	Non-critical unless tied to backups needed for restore